robworth/patientview/patientview/src/sql/mysql/README.md

 Steps to create a new database
 ==============================

-// TODO update the patientview-create.sql script for IBD
 - Create the schema with patientview-create.sql
-- (Optional) Add some test data with patientview-increment.sql
+- (Optional) Add some test data with patientview-test-data.sql

 Steps to upgrade a database
 ===========================

-- Work out with features you are missing.
+- patientview-increment.sql will upgrade the live database to this branch of the code
-- Add the schema patches relating to each feature (numbered) in order (The sum of the patches should equal patientview-create.sql.).
+- See archive for previous patches per feature.
+Add the schema patches relating to each feature (numbered) in order (The sum of the patches should equal patientview-create.sql.).

-// TODO Bootstrap data for IBD single tenancy